 We carefully review all applications against our criteria, then invite a small number of applicants for interview.
-We run a two stage interview process - a short first interview to assess, followed by a longer interview including an advocacy exercise with our Tenancy and Pupillage Committee.
-Currently all interviews are being conducted virtually.
+We run a two stage interview process - a short first interview to assess potential, followed by a longer interview including an advocacy exercise with our Tenancy and Pupillage Committee.
+Currently all first interviews are being conducted virtually.

-We accept applications outside the Pupillage Gateway from those who have permission from the Bar Standards Board to undertake an abridged pupillage (where exemption has been granted for part of the pupillage period).
 We have a strong history of accepting applications from solicitors transferring to the Bar.
+We consider applications outside the Pupillage Gateway from those who have permission from the Bar Standards Board to undertake an abridged pupillage (where exemption has been granted for part of the pupillage period), but please note that you should go through the Gateway if at all possible.

-If you are looking for an abridged pupillage, please contact our Chambers Director in the first instance with a copy of your CV, a covering letter setting out your position and why you wish to join Chambers.
+If you are looking for an abridged pupillage, please contact our Chambers Director to discuss the process further.
+We will normally ask for a copy of your CV, and a covering letter setting out your position and why you wish to join Chambers.
 Please attach a copy of the confirmation from the BSB of the length of pupillage you are required to undertake.